Martin0o0/Martin0o0/README.md

 My name is Hyunyeong-Choi, and i'm using Martin as my nickname.

-Currently, I am studying computer science at Kyung Hee University[Senior] and currently working as an intern for software engineer at NSonesoft.
+Currently, I am studying computer science at Kyung Hee University[Senior] and currently working for software engineer at NSonesoft.

-These days, I'm developing network integration management technology by working with L2/L3 devices and SNMP for building NMS systems.
+These days, I'm developing network integration management technology by working with Multi-Layer devices and SNMP for building NMS systems.

 ## Studying Now
  - Spring Cloud